shashanka2a/Paystreet-Admin-Portal/fixes.md

 ## Paystreet ↔ Wallex Integration – Current Status and Fix Plan

-This doc compiles what works today, what doesn’t, and what we still need from the Wallex docs to finish hardening the integration.

 Reference: Wallex Partner API overview – https://docs.wallex.asia/docs/intro

-### Environment and Auth
-- Base URL currently used by tests: `https://api-sg.wallex.plus`
-- Recommended base URL per docs: `https://api.wallex.asia`
-- Auth method: Bearer token via `POST /v2/authenticate` plus `X-Api-Key` header
-- Status: Authentication working (token issued and used successfully)

 ### API Endpoints – Working vs Not Working (as tested)